katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 Now that you have taken the time to do the necessary preliminary work and ensure that your idea meets our requirements, you are invited to create a change request.
-The following guide will walk you through all necessary steps to help you submit a comprehensive and useful issue:
+The following guide will walk you through all the necessary steps to help you submit a comprehensive and useful issue:

 - [Title]
 - [Context] <small>optional</small>